onyeka-hub/devops-tools-training/README.md

 **Note**: The route53:ListHostedZonesByName statement can be removed if you specify the (optional) hostedZoneID.
 You can further tighten the policy by limiting the hosted zone that cert-manager has access to (e.g. arn:aws:route53:::hostedzone/DIKER8JEXAMPLE).

-2. Create the IAM role for cert-manager.
+2. Create the IAM role for cert-manager with name **RoleForCertManager**.
 After you create the IAM policy, you must create an IAM role with **Select trusted entity - Custom trust policy**.
 Use the trustpolicy.json sample file below as a guide.
+Attach the **PolicyForCertManager** you created to this role.

 ```
 {